jakthom/nodb/README.md

 ```

+# NoDB Roadmap

+* NoDB will soon experimentally support [Vortex](https://github.com/spiraldb/vortex) as a file format, for high-performance random-access reads and scans of nothing.

+* NoDB will experimentally support NoLLM, NoML, NoAI in the very near future.

+* NoDB is current NoGovernance, but plans to support NoSecurity as well.

+* No DR is on the roadmap (though proprietary and only provided by our NoBYOC offering).

 # License

 NoDB IP is protected via use of a permissive copy-left license.

-If you make it commercially available as no-IaaS please give us no credit.
+However, if you plan to make it commercially available as no-IaaS please give us no credit.